QiuYukang/5G-LENA/doc/source/nr-module.rst

 NR defines three tables of 4-bit CQIs (see Tables 5.2.2.1-1 to 5.2.2.1-3 in [TS38214]_), each table being associated with one MCS table.

-The PHY abstraction model described in PHY layer section is used as an error model, but it can also be used for link adaptation~\cite{mezzavilla:12}, i.e., to determine an MCS that satisfies a target transport BLER (e.g., :math:`10\%`) based on the actual channel conditions.
+Note that the PHY abstraction model described in PHY layer section can also be used for link adaptation, i.e., to determine an MCS that satisfies a target transport BLER (e.g., :math:`10\%`) based on the actual channel conditions.
 In that case, for a given set of SINR values, a target transport BLER, an MCS table, and considering a transport block